Age 25

 What path did you follow before ending up with your current company?

-I joined the Mace Graduate Development Programme straight out of Uni in 2016.
-I worked for Mace Sub-Saharan Africa in Johannesburg for 6 months before moving to Mace in the UK to complete the first year of the Graduate Programme.
-After one year in the UK, I moved back to Johannesburg where I worked for about a year, and then moved back to Mace in the UK in August 2018.
+I have been with Mace for my whole career so far.
+I joined Mace in 2016 shortly after completing my studies.
+I started in the Sub-Saharan Africa business in Johannesburg, where I worked for six months before moving to Mace in the UK to complete the first year of Mace’s Graduate Development Programme.
+After one year in the UK, I moved back to Johannesburg where I worked for about a year, and then moved back to Mace in the UK in August 2018, and have been here since.

 What is your current position and what does the role entail?